The History and Achievements

-Early Visiting Artists-in-Residence projects were started in 1975 working with the abstract expressionist artist Sam Gilliam.
+Early Visiting Artists-in-Residence projects were started in 1975 working with the abstract expressionist artist, Sam Gilliam.
 In 1976, BWA received its first grant from the Pennsylvania Council on the Arts for the Romare Bearden print project.
 That same year, Bearden was presented Brandywine’s first Lifetime Achievement Awards (formerly the James Van Der Zee Lifetime Achievement Award) at the Philadelphia Museum of Art.

-A subsequent iteration of the program, Philly Panache emphasized art to advance community redevelopment and operated throughout the 1980s with support from the Philadelphia Department of Licenses and Inspections and local foundations.
+A subsequent iteration of the program, Philly Panache, emphasized art as a way to advance community redevelopment and it operated throughout the 1980s with support from the Philadelphia Department of Licenses and Inspections and local foundations.
 Brandywine staff, led by Clarence Wood, then a board member and part of the staff at the Urban Outreach office of the Philadelphia Museum of Art, helped to develop the program utilizing former CETA artists.
 Projects included murals, trompe l’oel panels in vacant property windows and doors, landscaping and sculpture on vacant lots.
 Many of the projects were executed with support from the Point Breeze Federation in South Philly and featured designs created by established visiting artists such as Jacob Landau, Keith Haring, Percy Martin and the Pioneer Mural Group from Swansea, Wales (UK).

 Expansion of National and International Presence

 By 1980, the Brandywine Workshop moved to 1520 Kater Street in South Philadelphia and started the Offset Institute to advance the use of commercial presses in creating new, original lithographs.
-As the artist residency program reached a high of 30 artists per year, the Workshop also continued to increase its engagement with national and international organizations.
+As the artist residency program reached a high of 30 artists per year, the Workshop continued to increase its engagement with national and international organizations.

 Organizational Development and the Growth of a Major Art Collection and Archives

-Brandywine continued to establish, at other institutions, collections of editioned prints from the visiting artist series for the physical preservation and documentation of artists legacies— “Satellite Collections”— which include ethnic heritage institutions, art museums, and universities.
+Brandywine went on to establish its “Satellite Collections” program.
+The “Satellite Collections of editioned prints, selected from Brandywine’s growing inventory of visiting artist series, are now located at various institutions near and far from Philadelphia.
+These curated collections help provide for and insure both the physical preservation of the prints and the documentation of the artists’ legacies.
+Furthermore, as the art pieces are more widely disseminated, they can serve many valuable purposes, including as primary multicultural and educational resources for new viewers.
+“Satellite Collections” locations include ethnic heritage institutions, art museums, and universities.
 Today, there are 14 “Satellite Collections” across the country and one at the Wifredo Lam Contemporary Art Center in Havana, Cuba.
-They include: Arizona State University Museum Scripps College, Hampton University, University of Delaware Museums, Rhode Island School of Design Museum, Philadelphia Museum of Art, University of Texas at Austin, Warfield Center, Museum of Contemporary Native American Art and Harvard University Museums among others.
-Several catalogs were produced to accompany exhibits in the Printed Image Gallery— i.e, Jacob Landau, Sam Gilliam, and Paul F. Keene, Jr. Most exhibits had a guest curator who planned the exhibit and/or wrote catalog essays.
+Other sites include: Arizona State University Museum, Scripps College-Claremont University, Hampton University, University of Delaware Museums, Rhode Island School of Design Museum, Philadelphia Museum of Art, University of Texas at Austin, Warfield Center, the Museum of Contemporary Native American Art and Harvard University Museums, among others.

-The publication of Three Decades of American Printmaking: Prints from the Brandywine Workshop Collection was published in 2004.
-With almost all the prints in the collection illustrated and a series of essays describing the history, artworks and processes, artist bios and references sources, the publication quickly became a primary resources to learning about Brandywine and the contributions to American art by people of color over the preceding 30 years.
+The book, Three Decades of American Printmaking: Prints from the Brandywine Workshop Collection was published in 2004.
+With almost all the prints in the collection illustrated and a series of essays describing the history, artworks and processes, artist bios and references sources, the publication quickly became a primary resource for learning about Brandywine and the contributions to American art by people of color over the preceding 30 years.
+In addition, a number of catalogs were produced to accompany exhibits in the Printed Image Gallery— i.e, Jacob Landau, Sam Gilliam, and Paul F. Keene, Jr. Most exhibits had a guest curator who planned the exhibit and/or wrote catalog essays.

 The decrease in funding for small and mid-sized art organizations and the increasing impact of technology on creativity in the fine arts, audience growth and engagement caused a strategic shift in Brandywine’s mission.
-Today, BWA recognizes its need to focus on building technology infrastructure, to develop content for the web-based formats to better communicate with audiences and for growing private contributions and earned income.
+Today, BWA recognizes its need to focus on building technology infrastructure, to develop content for web-based formats to better communicate with contemporary, mobile audiences and for growing private contributions and earned income.